 Therefore, non-violent protesters do not try to avoid arrest and indictment.
 Nor do they try to polarise “us versus them”.
 Instead, they insist that something is wrong with the existing order and make a moral appeal to change it.
 The fundamental message is: “We do not think things can keep going on as usual.”

 Obviously, the authorities will find it hard to enforce sanctions against a movement if its demands are basically sound.
-It is true that civil disobedience does cast doubt on the legitimacy of the political order and those holding political office, but non-violent activists neither attack the police, nor do they keep them from doing their work.
-They do not try to overwhelm the security forces, but only to overburden them.
-To achieve that, they need to convince and mobilise huge numbers of people.
+It is true that civil disobedience does cast doubt on the legitimacy of the political order and those holding political office.
+Non-violent activists neither attack the police, nor do they keep them from doing their work, though they do try to overburden the police.
+To do so, they need to convince and mobilise huge numbers of people.
 Such action may be radical, but it always includes the invitation to engage in debate and find solutions to pressing problems.

 Questions of legitimacy

 Any government that depends on democratic legitimacy, will struggle to explain why it is locking up thousands of non-violent people.
 By contrast, it will face no similar problems when its security forces clamp down on people who smashed windows, burned cars or harmed persons.
 It is thus easier to crush violent protests than to silence mass non-violent action.
 Numbers and ethical concerns matter very much.